nevzatalkan/golang-graphql-todo-example/README.md

 ## Web App

 Access the web app at `http://localhost:8080/`.
-It is work in progress and currently is simply loading todos by using jQuery ajax call.